Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Copenhagenish approach to understanding the measurement

 The above famous statement by Feynman forces one to consider classical measurement apparatuses as also made of atoms.
-Apparatuses contain around Avogadro number of atoms ($6 000 000 000 000 000 000 000 00$) or something near to it.
+Apparatuses contain around Avogadro number of atoms ($6 022 000 000 000 000 000 000 00$) or something near to it.
 Rather more than one millionth of the number, which is around $10^{17}$.
-However each atom has plenty of "degrees of freedom", and is described by an infinitely dimensional Hilbert space.
+However each atom has plenty of ``degrees of freedom", and is described by an infinitely dimensional Hilbert space.
 It interacts with other atoms, and importantly also with the electromagnetic field.
 To describe the entire pointer we must resort to (quantum) statistical description, as it is impossible to precisely control its microscopic state.
-In the case of Stern Gerlach experiment the pointer variable belongs to the measured particle.
-Firing of one of the detectors might be treated as a collective yes-no variable "fired"/"not-fired".
+In the case of Stern Gerlach experiment, Fig. \ref{fig:sg}, the pointer variable belongs to the measured particle.
+Firing of one of the detectors might be treated as a collective yes-no variable ``fired"/``not-fired", and is obviously irreversible.
 Beyond this our detailed description is both impossible and impractical.
+This is just like in the transition from classical statistical mechanics to thermodynamics, in which the microscopic properties of individual atoms, or rather point masses, are replaced by a small number of macroscopically relevant parameters.
 The rest of the device is effectively an internal environment of the device, and additionally this environment couples to an external environment, which includes the electromagnetic fields, the wiring, computer, display, and if one discusses Wigner's Friend also at least her senses, brain or part of it, but perhaps more.
+The motion of the macroscopically accessible pointer variables, like its position and momentum, becomes due to the decoherence effectively classical, see e.g. \cite{HAAKE}.

-Because of the enormous lack of our knowledge about the microscopic state of the broad environment one could insist that it must be described by a mixed state $\varrho_E= \sum_{\lambda} p(\lambda )\ketbra{\xi_{\lambda}}{\xi_{\lambda}}$.
-But the linearity of quantum dynamics of density matrices allows us to resort to considerations which start with a pure state of the environment, to be denoted $\ket{\xi}_E$.
+\subsubsection{Sketches of quantum measurement theory based on decoherence}

-\subsection{Sketches of quantum measurement theory based on decoherence}
+First, a technical remark.
+Because of the enormous lack of our knowledge about the microscopic state describing the broad environment one could insist that it must be described by a mixed state $\varrho_E= \sum_{\lambda} p(\lambda )\ketbra{\xi_{\lambda}}{\xi_{\lambda}}_E$.
+But the linearity of quantum dynamics of density matrices allows us to resort to considerations which start with a pure state describing the environment, to be denoted $\ket{\xi}_E$.
+However, most importantly one must remember that this is only a technical assumption, allowing easier mathematical manipulations.
+Also in our presentation we assume the simplest ``passive'' description of the environment devoid of any internal dynamics.
+An example of decoherence model with ``active'' environment with self-evolution can be found in the article \cite{Horodecki22}, which is one of the contributions of the Jubilarian to the decoherence theory.